Pochingto/MyResumeGPT/resume.md

 - Optimized object detection models for the people counting application (>95% accuracy) using model compression and custom tracking algorithm, reduced inference time by 60% and cost by 40%
 - Designed and developed MLOps infrastructure for efficient re-training, model versioning, and model monitoring, enabling easy scalability in deployment across 4000+ buses

-People Counting Solution on Bus is my most notable achievement professionally.
-It leads to a joint-venture with one of Hong Kong's largest publicly-listed corporations.
-The most challenging technical part is to implement an accurate solution under budget constraint.
+People Counting Solution on Bus is my greatest achievement professionally.
+It leads to a joint venture with one of Hong Kong's largest publicly listed corporations.
+The most challenging part is to implement an accurate solution under budget constraints.
 Therefore, I have done a lot of inference optimization to keep the model as lightweight as possible.
 I have also developed the AI application using multi-processing to have further performance gain.
-In addition, to manage 4000+ models with different version, I have to implement a full MLOps system to better maintain the models and applications.
+In addition, to manage 4000+ models with different versions, I have to implement a full MLOps system to better maintain the models and applications.

 ## Deep Learning Library from scratch
 Project name: deep learning library from scratch